renn0xtek9/Arithmos/doc/development/source/tutorial.rst

            self.Outputs.number.send(self.number)

 .. seealso::
-   :func:`Orange.widgets.gui.lineEdit`,
+   :func:`Arithmos.widgets.gui.lineEdit`,

 By itself this widget is useless because no widget accepts its output.
 So let us define a widget that displays a number.

 .. code-block:: python

-   from Orange.widgets.widget import OWWidget, Input from Orange.widgets import gui
+   from Arithmos.widgets.widget import OWWidget, Input from Arithmos.widgets import gui

    class Print(OWWidget):
        name = "Print"